Alphacode18/Weather-Clother/README.md

 # Tech Stack

 The application is predominantly written in JavaScript.
-It utilizes the Node JavaScript Runtime Environment, the Express.js framework and MongoDB to communicate with the client and for server operations.
+It utilizes the Node JavaScript Runtime Environment, the Express.js framework and MySQL (through Sequelize) to communicate with the client and for server operations.
 Dynamic Rendering is done using the EJS templating engine.

 # User Guide